Permit and Pass Solutions for the Healthcare Sector

 Automated, Custom PTW Workflows

-Say goodbye to manually rout paper folders.
-Cryotos lets you build conditional workflows that automatically route Permit-to-Work applications to the correct Authorized Person.
-The system natively integrates Lockout-Tagout (LOTO) procedures and enforces strict safety timelines.
+Say goodbye to manually routing paper folders.
+Cryotos lets you build conditional workflows that automatically direct Permit-to-Work applications to the correct Authorized Person.
+The system natively integrates Lockout-Tagout (LOTO) procedures and enforces strict safety timelines throughout.

 Mobile Execution with Offline Sync

-Cell service is not always available in hospital basements and radiology wards that are shielded.
-Technicians can view active permits, fill in required safety checklists, and manage to get digital signatures on the Cryotos mobile app.
-All the data is also securely synchronized in the system when they rejoin the network.
+Cell service is not always reliable in hospital basements or shielded radiology wards.
+Technicians can view active permits, complete required safety checklists, and capture digital signatures directly in the Cryotos mobile app.
+All data syncs securely to the system the moment they reconnect to the network.

 Instant Verification via QR Codes

-Clinical staff and facility managers can easily authenticate the qualifications and the scope at which a technician is working by merely scanning a QR code.
-This will ensure that only qualified and skilled individuals are dealing with vital medical infrastructure.
+Clinical staff and facility managers can instantly verify a technician's qualifications and authorized scope of work by scanning a QR code — ensuring only qualified individuals ever touch critical medical infrastructure.

 Audit-Ready Compliance Dashboards